epgmedia/epgmediallc/wp-content/plugins/wp-file-upload/readme.txt

 The plugin is designed not to expose website information by using sessions.
 Parameters passing from server to client side are encoded.
 For higher protection, like use of captcha, please consider the [Professional](http://www.iptanus.com/support/wordpress-file-upload/ "Wordpress File Upload support page") version of the plugin.

+= How can I view the uploaded files? =

+Administrators can view and manage the uploaded files from the File Browser that exists inside the plugin's Settings inside Dashboard, or use an FTP client.
+Other users can view their uploaded files by combining this plugin with WP-Filebase plugin.
+If you want to show the uploaded files as an image gallery please consider the [Professional](http://www.iptanus.com/support/wordpress-file-upload/ "Wordpress File Upload support page") version of the plugin.

 == Screenshots ==

 1. A screenshot of the plugin in its most simple form.